openfaas/faas/sample-functions/hey/readme.md

 ## Tips

-* `hey` does not randomize the request payload, there's nothing saying you cannot call it a bunch with different payloads, though.
+* `hey` does not randomize the request payload
-* `hey` defaults Content-Type to "text/html".
+* `hey` defaults Content-Type to "text/html"
-* `hey` requires parameters to be in a certain order.
-For example, if you don't use the order above, the post body may be empty.
+* `hey` requires parameters to be in a certain order
+  * For example, if you don't use the order above, the post body may be empty.